laurahetz/sabot/README.md

 The script `cmd/config-gen.sh` helps with the creation of this config file saved as `./app/benchmarks/configs.json`.
 It asks (interactively) for the following inputs:
-  - **IP address** of the machine on which the benchmarks will be run.
-This is needed for the GRPC connections between the containers.
   - **Number of threads** to use (per server) for experiments that simulate all clients.
   - **Size of benchmark suite** to create:
     - `f`: full test suite used in our paper.
 Please note that the hardware (memory) requirements and runtime are higher for these benchmarks.